 The study has a few limitations that point to future research opportunities.
-First, right after the Sunflower Movement, firms' prosocial efforts might have been motivated by the goal to compensate for their legitimacy loss besides to hedge against the risk of regime turnover.
-Fortunately, the divergent donation behaviours by KMT firms after the local elections demonstrate firms' risk-hedging motivation as these firms received additional shocks in political risks but not those in legitimacy loss.
-Nevertheless, future research should further unpack the complexities surrounding democratic transitions and tease these two mechanisms apart.
-Second, while our post hoc analyses suggested that both formal and informal political connections affect firms' responses to anti-government protests, future work is necessary to understand how the specific characteristics of political connections and connected politicians, such as connection depth and breadth of the elected versus the appointed status of politicians, influence corporate responses.
+First, right after the Sunflower Movement, firms' prosocial efforts might have been motivated by the goal to compensate for their legitimacy loss, in addition to hedging against the risk of regime turnover.
+Fortunately, the divergent donation behaviors by KMT firms after the local elections demonstrate firms' riskhedging motivation as these firms received additional shocks in political risks but not in legitimacy loss (see Online Appendix Figure A4-5).
+Nevertheless, future research should further unpack the complexities surrounding democratic transitions and tease apart these two mechanisms.
+Second, while our post hoc analyses suggested that both formal and informal political connections affect firms' responses to anti-government protests, future research is necessary to understand how the specific characteristics of political connections and connected politicians, such as connection depth and breadth of the elected versus the appointed status of politicians, influence corporate responses.
 Third, due to data limitations, we considered only philanthropic donations; we did not consider other forms of CSR activities.
-Future research could study the roles of various practices, in which firms blend business practices with social responsibilities when contributing to the public good.
+Future research could study the roles of various practices in which firms blend business practices with social responsibilities when contributing to the public good.
 Fourth, data limitations also meant that we examined only connections with the political party, not those with other social agencies, such as NGOs.
-Although we examined the moderating effect of region-level NGO density, future work could use more fine-grained data to examine the direct interaction between firms and civil society.
+Although we examined the moderating effect of region-level NGO density, future research could use more fine-grained data to examine the direct interaction between firms and civil society.
+Finally, future research should assess the consequences of corporations using CSR as a risk-hedging strategy and compare its effectiveness with other types of hedging strategies.

-In conclusion, although democratic forces have become dominant on every continent, people are increasingly recognizing that the route of democratization can be long and circuitous.
-With the rising global concern about backsliding in the development of democracy, there is an urgent need to understand the interactions between governments, firms, and activists in the process of democratization.
-Our paper focuses on the consequences of antiregime mass protests and shows that they play a significant role in prompting the wealthy affiliates of a regime to engage in social redistribution.
+Although the waves of democracy have washed every continent, people are increasingly recognizing that the route to democratization can be long and circuitous.
+With rising global concern about backsliding in the development of democracy, there is an urgent need to understand the interactions between governments, firms, and activists in the democratization process.
+Our research focuses on the consequences of anti-regime mass protests and shows that such protests play a significant role in prompting the wealthy affiliates of a regime to engage in social redistribution.